 5. Grand Canyon, Arizona

-We cannot omit this geological wonder, either; the Grand Canyon is an unforgettable sight located in northern Arizona.
-The park features other attractions and activities to entertain and tire out even the most rambunctious little ones.
+No U.S. vacation list is complete without this geological wonder.
+The Grand Canyon is an unforgettable sight located in northern Arizona.
+The park features attractions and activities to entertain and tire out even the most rambunctious little ones, such as walking, hiking, and biking trails, mule rides, whitewater rafting, the remains of an Ancestral Puebloan village, and more.

 6. Sanibel Island, Florida

-For a more affordable seaside excursion, visit Sanibel Island.
+For an affordable seaside excursion, visit Sanibel Island.
 Located off the west coast of South Florida, Sanibel Island will satiate anyone’s need for sand and sun, providing a place for the kids to splash around while parents indulge in piña coladas.
+The area is known for its shell beaches and wildlife refuges, filled with fish, 220 species of birds, and indigenous endangered species.
+Kids will love collecting the many seashells that wash up on the shore.

 7. Chicago, Illinois

-Chicago has been America’s biggest transportation hub since the industrial revolution and remains a great city to visit too.
-There are landmarks such as Cloud Gate (the metallic bean sculpture) and the always-fun Navy Pier, as well as other notable stops like Wrigley Field and the Willis Tower (once known as the Sears Tower), which features the famous Skydeck to make you appear to float in your selfie with the city.
+In Chicago, you'll find landmarks such as Cloud Gate (the metallic bean sculpture) and the always-fun Navy Pier, as well as other notable stops like Wrigley Field and the Willis Tower (once known as the Sears Tower).

 8. Pigeon Forge, Tennessee